mttcmrn/tha-lab_CICP-MOD5B/lab4.md

 ```
 Modules / Information Gathering / Local /
 ```
  3. Execute the Get Network Routes against the agent deployed to HR-DMILLS by either dragging the module onto the agent or by selecting the agent and double-clicking the module.
-4. Examine the Module Output.
-What does this tell us about HR-DMILLS?

 This concludes the lab exercise.